-If you have older loved ones living alone or parents living independently, current restrictions may be both worrying and heartbreaking.
-How do you know whether they’re coping?
+If you have older loved ones living alone or parents living independently, you may feel ‘out of the loop’ as to their health, wellbeing and ability to safely execute daily tasks independently.
+How would you know whether they’re coping?
 Has their health or level of function deteriorated?
 Do they need more support in daily living?
-It can be hard to tell from a phone call or FaceTime.
+It can be hard to tell from a phone call or FaceTime, either because they may be reluctant to disclose their difficulties or because they may not recognise changes to their own physical or mental function.

 To help you to determine your older loved ones’ needs, the occupational therapists from our community division, which covers My Aged Care services, have put together this tip sheet.